treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 ---

 This blog is about how to work with aspiring interns.
 Your jobs are
+* Check Gitter chat as much as you can
-* Welcome all new aspiring intern and send them the link `https://treehouses.io/#!pages/vi/firststeps.md`
+* Welcome all new aspiring intern
 * Reviewing issues and pull requests in [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)
-* Merging PRs
+* Merging pull requests
 * Answer all the questions when they have problems (they might send you a private message so please regularly check your Gitter  )

+## How to welcome all new aspiring intern
+If you see new aspiring interns send a message `@/all Hello Team my name is ....
+I'd like to become a virtual intern.
+What is the next step?`, you need to welcome them and send `https://treehouses.io/#!./pages/vi/sshpi.md` to them.
+To they can start working on the First Steps.

 ## How to review Pull Requests and Issues
 One of your responsibilities as an intern is to review and help aspiring interns with their issues and pull requests on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)
 So, it would be very important to understand how to review pull requests.